Maldives opposition warns against bid to sway September election

 Solih’s party estimates about 30,000 Maldivians live in Sri Lanka, forming one of the largest blocs of overseas voters.

-The opposition has accused the Maldives government of locking up most of the leaders who could challenge Yameen’s bid for re-election, a charge the government denies.
+The opposition has accused the Maldives government of locking up most of the leaders who could challenge Yameen’s bid for re-election, an accusation the government denies.

 “We are also very aware that President Yameen is going to rig it as much as he can,” Nasheed, who also attended the meeting, said, referring to the election.